Honor Code

 Further thinking on the Code of Honor brought another television series to mind: Star Trek.
 Any trekkie worth his salt knows that the code is the Prime Directive.
 In all of its iterations, the underlying message is non-interference in the development of others.

 So what has this to do with shamanism?
 I fall back immediately into the work Carlos Castaneda undertook with Don Juan.
 Anyone who has read the books will recall the insistence of Don Juan that the warrior must be impeccable.
 Mysterious word, impeccable.
 The dictionary defines it as faultless, flawless, an adjective often associated with conduct, as in impeccable manners.
 Webster continues and enlightens further with not liable to sin and incapable of sin.
 This suggests rules or standards by which to measure "fault" or "sin."
 Therefore, the warrior must have standards of behavior.
 In the case of Castaneda, the rules weren't necessarily about Don Juan having control over Castaneda.
-They were about acting in a manner that kept Castaneda safe and giving Castaneda the conscious awareness that he had control over himself.
+They were about acting in a manner that kept Castaneda safe and gave Castaneda the conscious awareness that he had control over himself.

-That is the ultimate aim of the Honor Code; one has conscious control over one's own behavior and exercises sovereignty (supreme and independent authority) and dominion ( rule over the self).
+That is the ultimate aim of the Honor Code; one has conscious control over one's behavior and exercises sovereignty (supreme and independent authority) and dominion ( rule over the self).
 One takes one's own measure and is in control.
 This is the way to maintain safety and operate with integrity in the world.

 Since the shaman deals with the health of the soul, it becomes necessary to look at the ways in which the soul is disrupted.
 Interference comes in the form of soul loss or spirit attachments, both of which are ailments of weak or permeable boundaries.
 When we don't know who we are or what we stand for, we are scattered and can easily become lost or confused.